ayman-wehbi/nico-strife/README.md

 life.

 ## Steps Installing the Game
-Install nico_strife_0.0.1.exe.
+Download the nico_strife_0.0.1.exe and nico_strife_0.0.1.pck folder, then run the exe file.
 Installation of Godot Game Engine may be needed for the file to run.

 ## Controls
 Use WASD for direction input.
 Hover the mouse to look around the x-axis and redirect